pallavisurana1/DNABERT/README.md

     --n_process 8
 ```

-Add --fp16 tag if you want to perfrom mixed precision.
+Add --fp16 tag if you want to perform mixed precision.
 (You have to install the 'apex' from source first).

 We also provide a model with `KMER=6` that is fine-tuned on the sample dataset for prediction/visulization/motif_analysis.
 If you use the fine-tuned model instead of fine-tuning a model by your self, please download the fine-tuned and put it under `examples/ft/6`.